If you don't find the answer to your questions here or on the page

 Not necessarily.
 Even those doing the writing assignment can survive with pencils and notebook.
 If you do bring a laptop, there is wireless Internet in the hotel.
-There is also a public computer room with a printer.
-If there is a compatibility problem, you can email a file to Sandy Blakeslee or George Johnson for them to print out at home.
+There is also a public computer with a printer.

 What will the weather be like?

-Probably wonderful: sunny in the day with the air cooling at night to the 50s or high 40s.
-There may be short afternoon thunderstorms.
+Probably wonderful: sunny in the day with the air cooling at night to the low 50s or high 40s.
+There may be short afternoon thunderstorms or even snow.
 At this altitude, 7,000 feet, the barely filtered sunlight is intense.
 Bring sunscreen.
 Here's a weather link.

 What is appropriate attire?

 Very casual for both the workshop and the evening events.
-Keep in mind the warm days and chilly nights and the possibility of rain.
+Keep in mind the warm days and chilly nights and the possibility of precipitation.
 For the hike you'll want comfortable walking shoes.

 Do I have to stay at the hotel?

 Most people find that they enjoy the camaraderie of staying onsite, but others prefer to lodge at one of the many inns in walking distance to the workshop.
 Here is a link to a reservations site.
-Previous participants have recommended Casa de la Cuma (800-366-1717) and Inn on the Paseo (800-457-9045).
-Also nearby are Chapelle Street Inn, Hacienda Nicholas, and others listed on the site mentioned above.
+Previous participants have recommended Casa de la Cuma and Inn on the Paseo.
+Also nearby are Casa del Toro, Chapelle Street Inn, Hacienda Nicholas, and others listed on the site mentioned above.
 Ask the reservations clerk how far the inn is to the Plaza.
 (If you stay offsite, you'll have to pay the commuter fee to cover breakfasts, lunches, and other costs.)